↓

 June 5 1999

 Connor Fitzgerald is an assassin for the CIA.
 Black ops at its best.
-But when the CIA director orders a hit, and then wants to hide her involvement from the President, she tries to send Fitzgerald on an one-way futile assignment to Russia to prepare an assassination of the Russian Premier.
+But when the CIA director orders a hit, and then wants to hide her involvement from the President, she tries to send Fitzgerald on a one-way futile assignment to Russia to prepare an assassination of the Russian Premier.
 Fitzgerald’s ex-mentor gets involved and figures out the plan, but too late to save CF from getting caught.
 A couple of twists later, however, and Fitzgerald is back in the States with the same mission — kill the Premier while he sits next to the President.

 Posted in Book Reviews | Tagged action, Amazon.ca, Amazon.com, B&N, book review, Chapters, espionage, fiction, Good Reads, hardcover, international, Kobo, library, Library Thing, Nook, novel, PolyWogg, prose, series, stand-alone, thriller | Leave a reply